palmierimarco/palmierimarco.github.io/RESUME.md

 ## Education

-### High school diploma: Electronic and Telecommunications industries Technician @ IPSIA Ercole Marelli, Milan
+### High school diploma in Electronic and Telecommunications @ IPSIA Ercole Marelli, Milan
 *1999 - 2005*

 - I learned all the fundamentals of digital electronics, from schematic and signal analysis to Boolean algebra for logic circuit design and Assembler programming, including various wired/wireless telecommunications technologies and the ISO-OSI model.